ksopyla/pytorch-course/docs/story/sponsor.md

     *"Welcome to the lab, apprentice!"*

-    - 🏆 Recognition on the "Wall of Supporters"
+    - 🏆 Recognition on the "Wall of Supporters" on GitHub or Buy Me a Coffee
     - 🎯 Shout-out on my monthly sponsors linkedin post

     [:octicons-arrow-right-24: Join as Lab Assistant](https://github.com/sponsors/ksopyla?utm_source=pytorchcourse.com&utm_medium=pytorch-course&utm_campaign=sponsor-page)